franckouam/printf/README.md

-# printf
+# This is the readme file of the printf project
-The ALX cohort 5 first team project.